Zoom: Tips and Best Practices

 • Whether you prefer for them to use mics or chat.

-• Whether you will use the reactions feature in Zoom (raising hand, yes vs. No, thumbs up, etc.)
+• Whether you will use the reactions feature in Zoom (raising hand, yes vs. no, thumbs up, etc.)

 • Being clear about wanting to hear from everyone and the benefits of diverse perspectives.